awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.Maintenance.md

 ## Adjusting the preferred DB instance maintenance window<a name="AdjustingTheMaintenanceWindow"></a>

 The maintenance window should fall at the time of lowest usage and thus might need modification from time to time\.
-Your DB instance will only be unavailable during this time if the system changes, such as a change in DB instance class, are being applied and require an outage, and only for the minimum amount of time required to make the necessary changes\.
+Your DB instance is unavailable during this time only if the system changes, such as a change in DB instance class, are being applied and require an outage\.
+Your DB instance is unavailable only for the minimum amount of time required to make the necessary changes\.

 In the following example, you adjust the preferred maintenance window for a DB instance\.

-For the purpose of this example, we assume that the DB instance named *mydbinstance* exists and has a preferred maintenance window of "Sun:05:00\-Sun:06:00" UTC\.
+For this example, we assume that a DB instance named *mydbinstance* exists and has a preferred maintenance window of "Sun:05:00\-Sun:06:00" UTC\.

 ### Console<a name="AdjustingTheMaintenanceWindow.CON"></a>